revandaen/extraproject/README.md

 	* Download NodeJS (https://nodejs.org/en/download/) *Choose .msi & 32bit/64bit
 	* INSTALL GIT for Windows & NodeJS
 	* Download File on Github (https://github.com/revandaen/extraproject)
-	* Extract File instatools and enter the folder
+	* Extract File extraproject and enter the folder
-	* Right Click on Mouse, Then Select "Git Bash Here" (Make sure you are in the instatools folder!!!)
+	* Right Click on Mouse, Then Select "Git Bash Here" (Make sure you are in the extraproject folder!!!)
 	* Then type: unzip node_modules.zip
 	* To View The Contents Of a folder in bash, type: "ls" (without "")
 	* Then select the tool you want to use!